Thejas027/JavaScript/README.md

-# JavaScript Projects 🚀
+# JavaScript Playground 🚀

 Welcome to my JavaScript playground!
-This repository contains a variety of JavaScript projects and coding challenges.
+This repository contains a variety of JavaScript projects, coding challenges, and explorations of fundamental concepts.

 ## Coding Challenges 🧩